anontechnology/documentation/docs/glossary/regulation.md

 # Regulation

 A regulation object represents a governmental regulation that impacts how you can use the data in your vault.
 Each data point can have a number of regulations associated with it, which makes it easier to ensure your use of the data is compliant.
-You can tag data points with regulations when entering them into the system, or specify rules that the system will use to automatically tag regulations for you.
+You can tag data with regulations when entering it into the system, or specify rules that the system will use to automatically tag regulations for you.

 ## Definition